csexton/infect/README.md

 Packages are collections of plugins.
 Introduced in Vim 8, they provide a way to combine a number of plugins together and have Vim load them for you.
 One of the nice upsides to this is you don't need any external plugin manager to be able to load plugin bundles, just have to put them in the right folder.

 Infect will do this for you.
-If you declare a 'plugin`, infect will put that in the `default` package's `start` directory.
+If you declare a `plugin`, infect will put that in the default package called `plugins`.
 That will cause it to automatically be loaded when vim is started.

 ## Loading automatically or optionally